TruClient/UISamples/MLT1/README.md

    <form method=
    ````

-   The number has no identifier that JavaScript can reference.
+   The number (7191 in the current instance) has no identifier that JavaScript can reference.

    So some JavaScript Regular Expression extract from the `<div id="content-inner"` might be useful:
    * https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions